yavuztas/yavuztas.github.io/_posts/2019-06-22-object-oriented-programming-and-solid-principles.markdown

 }
 {% endhighlight %}

 You can check the source code for this sample over [here](https://github.com/yavuztas/java-solid-principles/blob/master/src/main/java/dev/yavuztas/samples/solid/dip/OperatingSystem.java){:target="blank"}.

-Besides you can read [dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle){:target="blank"} over on Wikipedia for further details.
+Besides, you can read [dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle){:target="blank"} over on Wikipedia for further details.
 #### Conclusion
-After we explained OOP and the solid principles shortly we will go on *containers, inversion of control and dependency injection* and give some examples about how they are applied in our [next post]({{ site.url }}/java/oop/2019/07/27/continers-inversion-of-control-and-dependency-injection.html).
+After we explained OOP and the solid principles shortly we will go on *containers, inversion of control and dependency injection* and give some examples about how they are applied in our [next article]({{ site.url }}/java/oop/2019/07/27/continers-inversion-of-control-and-dependency-injection.html).